 - Operational efficiency: Track the time taken for various processes, from seeding to harvesting.
 Identifying bottlenecks can help streamline operations.

 - Waste percentage: Measure the amount of crop wastage.
 Reducing waste can significantly improve profitability.

 By regularly monitoring these KPIs, you can identify areas of improvement, optimize processes, and ensure the growth and success of your vertical farming business.

 Investor engagement: Securing capital and partnerships

 Securing investments is one of the most critical aspects of scaling and sustaining your vertical farming business.
 While the idea of pitching to investors might seem daunting, with the right approach and preparation, you can successfully attract the capital and partnerships necessary to propel your business forward.

 A well-structured business proposal can distinguish between securing investment and missing out on a potential opportunity in the vertical farming business.
 This list helps you craft a proposal that stands out:

 - Executive summary: Begin with a concise overview of your vertical farming business, highlighting its mission, vision, and objectives.

-- Market analysis: Showcase your understanding of the vertical farming business market.
-Highlight the demand for specific crops, potential growth, and the competitive landscape.
+- Market analysis: Demonstrate your understanding of the vertical farming business market by highlighting the demand for specific crops, potential growth, and competitive landscape.

 - Business model: Detail how your vertical farming business operates, from crop selection to sales channels.
 Highlight any unique selling points or innovative practices.